armory/documentation/docs/2. user guide/deploying.md

 The primary objective of Spinnaker is to deploy your software.
 It would like you to [Bake an image](baking_images.md) and use that same image to deploy to all of your environments.

-Spinnaker opinion of an application: load balancer, server groups

 The typical type of distributed application that Spinnaker deploys is one with a cluster of homogeneous instances behind a load balancer.
-The load balancer is resposible for detecting healthy and unhealthy instances.
+The load balancer is responsible for detecting healthy and unhealthy instances.

 TODO: more detail about types of applications.

-To start off, lets go through an example.
+To start off, let's go through an example.
 This example continues from the example in the [Baking an image guide](baking_images.md).

 ## Example